The cuckoo wrasse is possibly the most colourful and striking looking fish we have in our seas.

-Female cuckoo wrasse and immature males, tend to be a pinkish colour.
-They have 3 dark blotches on the base of the dorsal fin.
+Female cuckoo wrasse and immature males, tend to be a pinkish colour. the female chaving 3 dark blotches on the base of the dorsal fin.

 They feed predominantly on crab, mussel, shrimp and worm.
 Ragworm being the most effective from a boat angler’s point of view for wrasse in numbers.
-Another firm favourite with cuckoo wrasse is the belly white of mackerel.
-This little gem was passed to me by an ex English Boat international and has accounted for many cuckoo wrasse aboard My Way.
-A day aboard My Way will almost certainly result in an hr or so drifting for wrasse.
-Regularly trips are booked with half the day handed over for drifting for these hard fighting fish.
+Another firm favourite with cuckoo wrasse is ragworm tipped with the belly white of mackerel.

 A General Fishing day aboard My Way 2 will almost certainly result in an hour or so drifting for wrasse.